Korean Buddhism: Buddhism in the North–South States Period (668–935)

+In the eighth century, Korean Buddhism and its gods were associated with prosperity.

 Unified Silla (668–935)

 In 668, the kingdom of Silla succeeded in unifying the whole Korean peninsula, giving rise to a period of political stability that lasted for about one hundred years under Unified Silla.
 This led to a high point in scholarly studies of Buddhism in Korea.
 The most popular areas of study were Wonyung, Yusik (Ch. 唯識; Weishi) or East Asian Yogācāra, Jeongto or Pure Land Buddhism, and the indigenous Korean Beopseong ("Dharma-nature school").